0xsoniclabs/daphne/README.md

 #### Analyzing Results
 The evaluation command produces an event file (by default `data.parquet`).
-This file can be loaded into dedicated Jupyther notebooks -- at least one for each study type -- provided in the [analysis](./analysis/study) directory for further investigation.
+This file can be loaded into dedicated Jupyter notebooks -- at least one for each study type -- provided in the [analysis](./analysis/study) directory for further investigation.